How to apply false eyelashes.

 The key to mastering the art of applying false eyelashes is to keep trying.
 And, of course, having some quality strip lashes and lash accessories in your makeup bag.

-Why not shop our collection, stock up and put aside an hour to practice?
+If you're looking to start your false lash journey, why not shop our collection, stock up and put aside an hour to practice?

 Additional info can be found in our ‘Ultimate Guide to Strip Lashes’, along with further insider tips on how to get the best results.
 It’s worth having a quick read through these as well.
 But trust us – even if you’re a klutz when it comes to makeup, once you put our hacks into practice, you’ll soon be a klutz with perfect false lashes.
 No MUA required.